Ai-Khanoum: Private housing

 A residential zone was situated in the area south of the palatial complex.
 This consisted of rows of blocks of large aristocratic houses, separated by streets at right angles to the main north–south road.
 The DAFA archaeologists chose to excavate a house near the end of the fourth row from the palace, close to the confluence of the two rivers.
 This house, 66 by 35 m in area, showed evidence of three older architectural stages dating back half a century to c.
-200 BC; it consisted of a large courtyard to the north, and the main building to the south, separated by a large porch with two columns.
+200 BC; it consisted of a large courtyard to the north and the main building to the south, separated by a large porch with two columns.
 The main building comprised a central reception room, encircled by a corridor which provided access to the bath complex, kitchen, and other rooms.

 Another house, located 150 m outside the northern rampart, was partially excavated in 1973; the archaeologists were only able to study the central part of the main building and part of the western side in detail.
 This extramural dwelling was much larger than the one inside the city, covering an area of 108 by 72 m.
 With a large courtyard to the north and buildings to the south, it had a similar layout to the urban house, although its main building was divided by an east–west corridor into two halves—the northern section formed the living quarters, with a central reception room, while the southern section included the service quarters and bath complex.
 Fragments of columns found at the site indicate a height of nearly 8 m.

 As the large dwellings at Ai-Khanoum, including those in the palace, have little in common with the traditional Greek oikos, scholars have theorised as to their origin.
 The prevailing hypothesis suggests an Iranian origin, similar styles being visible at Parthian Nisa and Dilberjin Tepe under the Kushan Empire.
-Other types of housing are also present in the city, including smaller houses for people of lower status.
+The city also contained other types of housing, including smaller houses for people of lower status.